PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 }
 ```

-and add the retrieved CIDs in a `.env` file next to your python files, with the following structure:
+and add the retrieved CIDs in your `.env` file, with the following structure:
 ```env
 BRONZE_CUP_METADATA=CID
 SILVER_CUP_METADATA=CID